hallr/DAT_SF_19/README.md

 * [Machine Learning Done Wrong](http://ml.posthaven.com/machine-learning-done-wrong), [Machine Learning Gremlins](https://www.youtube.com/watch?v=tleeC-KlsKA) (31 minutes), [Clever Methods of Overfitting](http://hunch.net/?p=22), and [Common Pitfalls in Machine Learning](http://danielnee.com/?p=155) all offer thoughtful advice on how to avoid common mistakes in machine learning.
 * [Practical machine learning tricks from the KDD 2011 best industry paper](http://blog.david-andrzejewski.com/machine-learning/practical-machine-learning-tricks-from-the-kdd-2011-best-industry-paper/) and Andrew Ng's [Advice for applying machine learning](http://cs229.stanford.edu/materials/ML-advice.pdf) include slightly more advanced advice than the resources above.
 * [An Empirical Comparison of Supervised Learning Algorithms](http://www.cs.cornell.edu/~caruana/ctp/ct.papers/caruana.icml06.pdf) is a readable research paper from 2006, which was also presented as a [talk](http://videolectures.net/solomon_caruana_wslmw/) (77 minutes).

+**Kaggle Resources:**
+* Browse the excellent [solution paper](https://docs.google.com/viewer?url=https://raw.githubusercontent.com/ChenglongChen/Kaggle_CrowdFlower/master/Doc/Kaggle_CrowdFlower_ChenglongChen.pdf) from the winner of Kaggle's [CrowdFlower competition](https://www.kaggle.com/c/crowdflower-search-relevance) for an example of the work and insight required to win a Kaggle competition.
+* [Interpretable vs Powerful Predictive Models: Why We Need Them Both](https://medium.com/@chris_bour/interpretable-vs-powerful-predictive-models-why-we-need-them-both-990340074979) is a short post on how the tactics useful in a Kaggle competition are not always useful in the real world.

 -----